badumbatish/brt.nvim/README.md

 The plugin helps automate/alleviate the process of building, running and testing your code.

-Instead of having to type out the commands to build, run, and test your code, you can set the commands in the BRT plugins to do it for you.

-BRT will look inside your neovim-invoked directory and check for a match to run your commands.

-For example:
-- If your directory contains `Cargo.toml`, pressing `<leader>b` will run `cargo build` in the terminal.

-- If you have a `Makefile`, pressing `<leader>b` will run `make -j4` in the terminal.

-- If you have a `CMakeLists.txt`, pressing `<leader>b` will run `cmake --build build -j4` in the terminal.

-It automatically detects these files once you give it the filetype to look for and which command to build, please see [Configuration](#Configuration) for more information.
+Once the commands finish running, it pipes errors (only error for now) into a quickfix list for you.

-It also remembers every prompt you give it for all 4 commands, committed to your directory.
+It also remembers every prompt you give it for all 4 commands, just like atuin.
 ## Demo
 See the plugin in action below: